Copper Blue: Release and reissues

 A limited edition initial run of the CD was released by Rykodisc in a front-and-back metal copper sleeve with each of the 2,500 copies containing a one-of-a-kind Polaroid photo taken by one of the three band members and stamped on the back with "Sugar Copper Blue Summer '92."

 Several tracks were recorded for this album, but were not included.
 Mould decided to release them separately as an EP entitled Beaster.

 Rykodisc released a remastered version pressed on 180-gram vinyl on June 21, 2011.
 It is accompanied by a drop card for a free download of the digital version.

-On July 24, 2012, the album was reissued by Merge Records as a 3-disc set containing the full album accompanied by B-sides (disc 1), the Beaster EP (disc 2), and a 1992 live performance at the Cabaret Metro (disc 3).
+On July 24, 2012, the album was reissued by Merge Records as a three-disc set containing the full album accompanied by B-sides (disc 1), the Beaster EP (disc 2), and a 1992 live performance at Chicago's Cabaret Metro (disc 3).

+Critical reception

+The Toronto Star noted that "Mould's singing has never been better, and it's improved by the judicious use of multi-tracking rather than a back-up singer."
+The Baltimore Sun wrote that "Copper Blue boasts some of Mould's most consistent writing, but what ultimately gives this album its edge is the way the band's untrammeled intensity seems to heighten the melodic impact of the material."

 Copper Blue Tour

-In August 2012, Bob Mould and his band embarked on a "Copper Blue Tour", playing the album in its entirety at several European and American venues.
+In August 2012, Bob Mould and his band (Jason Narducy on bass and Jon Wurster on drums) embarked on a "Copper Blue Tour", playing the album in its entirety at several European and American venues.